TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.3-object-model/_index.md

 Because of the revamped object model, there is *no migration* from the old adapter (V4H) to this new adapter.

 {{% notice tip %}}
 Take note of a special object called Application Session.
 This object can be RDS or VDI.
-If it’s RDS, naturally it has less metrics.
+If it's RDS, naturally it has less metrics.
 {{% /notice %}}

 ## Horizon + vSphere